jeffreykegler/hoonlint/misc/whitespace.md

 same column.
 This column is called the **jog body column** of the jogging.

+Jogs are either kingside or queenside.
+A kingside jog should have an indentation 1 stop greater than the base column of its jogging hoon.
+A queenside jog should have an indentation 2 stops greater than the base column of its jogging hoon.
+The base column of a jogging hoon is described below, in the description for the different kinds of jogging hoon.

+A multi-line kingside jog may either be pseudo-joined or split.
+A multi-line kingside jog must be a split jog.

+A jog is **pseudo-joined** if and only every line of it, except the body line, has a comment aligned with the body.
+The body of a pseudo-joined jog should be indented two more stops than the head of the jog.
+Pseudo-joined jogs are so called because the comment on the line of the head of the jog is a kind of "place holder" for the join, and the comments can be seen as "postponing" the join.

+The gap of split jog, should be newline-equivalent, with the gap's comments are aligned with the jog body.
 The indentation of the body of a split kingside jog should be 1 stop *greater* than the indentation of the jog's head.
 The indentation of the body of a split queenside jog